What we’ll cover:

 It’s a good idea to keep it separate from your regular savings or checking accounts because you don't want to mix up the money you regularly use with funds you need for your safety net.
 Having a dedicated savings account for your emergency fund can also help you easily track your progress towards your savings goal.

 Keeping your emergency fund in a savings account or high-yield savings account can be a great option, as you would be able to earn interest and still have access to your money when you need it.
-If you already have some money set aside, you may also want to look into a no-penalty CD (NPCD) account where you could earn a competitive rate and have the flexibility to withdraw your funds without an early withdrawal penalty.
+If you already have some money set aside, you may also want to look into a no-penalty CD (NPCD) account where you could earn a competitive rate and have the flexibility to withdraw your funds without a CD early withdrawal penalty.
 Just remember that with NPCDs, once you open an account and make a deposit, you can’t continuously add money to it.

 Keep in mind that an emergency fund is really intended for unexpected expenses.
 So here’s the question you must ask yourself first before reaching for the money that’s in the account: Is this a real emergency?